Tola-Ajike/Portfolio/used_cars.md

 # **Overview**

-This project aims to analyse a used-cars dataset using SQL and Power BI to uncover insights.
+This project aims to analyse a used-cars dataset using SQL to uncover insights.
 By exploring patterns and trends within the dataset, the objective is to address various business-related questions.

 **DATASET:**  https://www.kaggle.com/datasets/avikasliwal/used-cars-price-prediction